Last updated on:

 The interface is vibrant and the LCD screen is nice and bright.

-One of the problems with other LCD stud finders is that you have to turn the lights on just to be able to see what it’s saying, but thankfully, Tacklife made this powerful enough that you can be under direct indoor lighting and still clearly see what’s going on.
+One of the problems with other LCD stud finders is that you have to turn the lights on just to be able to see what it’s saying, but thankfully, Tacklife made this powerful enough that you can be under direct indoor lighting and still clearly see what’s going on which helps you to detect studs in a more easier way.

 Everything on your display works to give you information about percentages, inches, centimeters, and exact alignment.